 Redeeming and rewriting our stories through the eyes of grace

-It’s been over a year since I left serving a congregation and ministry I loved.
+It’s been over a year since I left serving a congregation I loved, a congregation that was centered on Jesus Christ.
 It was wrenching to leave, but impossible for me to stay, a bruising ending for both Liz and myself.

 But when God brings us through a difficult ending, He loves to birth new beginnings.
 He turns our trials into a testimony and our pain into a pulpit.

-The past year has been a year of reflection, healing, sweet support from lifetime friends, and deep connection with new friends.
-Out of this season has come renewal, joy, and clarity in our sense of God’s calling.
+The past year has been a year of reflection, healing, sweet support from lifetime friends, connection with new friends.
+Out of this season has come renewal, joy, clarity in how God is calling us to serve Him in the next new chapter that is unfolding.
 Knowing God has prepared us for this moment in time, our momentum toward this calling has been spurred on by the encouragement and prayerful confirmation of friends and leaders in ministry.
-Liz and I know that we do not come as experts, but rather as continual learners who want to facilitate others learning and experiencing the healing that comes from being both seen, known, and loved by Jesus.
+Liz and I know that we do not come as experts, but rather as continual learners who want to facilitate others experiencing the healing that comes from being seen, known, and loved by Jesus.

 Bob and Liz are students of the scriptures, equipped with over thirty years of ministry experience: “If our relationship with Christ is not changing us, we’ve ceased growing.
-We are committed to continually doing the hard work of deconstructing in order to construct what is more Jesus-y.
+We are committed to doing the hard work of deconstructing to construct what is more Jesus-y.
 This entails disentangling what is merely cultural from what is Christ-like, less enculturated, and more of what Jesus has in mind.
-We have road-tested our academic degrees from Westminster Theological Seminary, and reflected on what we’ve learned from the heartaches and triumphs of thirty two years of pastoral ministry.
+We have road-tested our academic degrees from Westminster Theological Seminary and reflected on what we’ve learned from the heartaches and triumphs of thirty-two years of pastoral ministry.
 There is much to celebrate in the blessings, and much to mourn in the human failures.
 We hope it has made us humbler, sweeter, and more teachable.”

 Liz is a certified trainer in the Healing from the Wounds of Trauma Course developed by the American Bible Society.